 - 1. In the portlet's .portlet XML file, provide a value for the title attribute of the netuix:portlet element.
-To display a localized value, see "Localizing a Portlet Title" on page 6-9. - 2.
-Include the following element as a child of the netuix:portlet element:
+To display a localized value, see Section 6.1.4.1, "Localizing a Portlet Title." - Include the following element as a child of the netuix:portlet element: